jarasa03/Certifications/README.md

   _(Issued by the Royal Spanish Volleyball Federation on June 4, 2024)_
 - **Beach Volleyball Referee Certificate – Level III**
   _(Issued by the Royal Spanish Volleyball Federation on June 12, 2024)_

-### ✍️ SEO & Content Writing

-- **Redactium Writing Course**
-  _(Completed in May 2023 with a score of 8.4/10.
-Covered modules on grammar, content enrichment, and professional writing skills.)_

-- **SEO and Content Marketing**
-  _(Completed on June 22, 2025.
-6-hour course on search engine optimization principles, digital content strategy, SEM fundamentals, and performance tracking.
-Offered by Santander Open Academy)_

 ### 🧠 Digital Skills